Continuous Testing Manifesto

 It is very common to want to execute every test, as well as every combination of browsers, or even every variant of a page.
 This will fast become impractical or even unnecessary once you have a large application.

 If you do not have a fixed list of devices you support, you may use common tooling such as Google Analytics to aid you.
-From this, you should end up with a list of the most devices or browsers used by your customers.
+From this, you should end up with a list of the most common devices or browsers used by your customers.
 Focus on the top 95% of these, or 99% if you have a higher budget.
 Having an official policy on which browsers you support can also help you here.

 Make sure you revisit this at least once per quarter, as the needed coverage may change.